PatrickTle924/LandingPage/README.md

 # LandingPage
-Landing Page for The Odin Project
+Landing Page for The Odin Project.
+Created using HTML, CSS, and Flexbox.
+Include image sources here.